TapiocaFox/Daijishou/docs/daijishou_player_template.md

 ## Why Daijishō Player Template

 ### Tasker
 Say that you want to launch `exampleTask` of Tasker in Daijishō.
-You can do this by setting players' am start arguments with template tags, and create `.dpt` files with below settings.
+You can do this by setting players' `am start arguments` with template tags, and create `.dpt` files with tags names and values.

 Player Am Start Arguments: